YKK: New millennium

 In July 2000, the company established YKK Newmax Co., Ltd, specializing in the production of snaps and buttons.
 In December 2002, a machine company was established in Suzhou, China.
 In April 2003, a research and development facility was established in Hokkaido, Japan.
 A company specializing in sales, YKK Fastening Products Sales Inc. was established in February 2003.
 YKK AP Inc. was founded in October 2003, specializing in architectural products.

 Overall, the organization operates 111 affiliated companies in 71 countries, with 42,154 employees.

-Pop culture

-YKK is mentioned by Outkast in the song "So Fresh, So Clean", released in March 2001.

 Price fixing

 On September 19, 2007, YKK was fined €150.3 million by the European Commission for running worldwide price-fixing cartels and sharing markets with zipper-makers Prym and Coats.
 Coats of Britain and Prym of Germany were fined €122.4 million and €40.5 million respectively for their participation in cartel behaviour.
 YKK lost its appeal to the General Court on June 27, 2012.
 It then launched an appeal to the European Court of Justice on September 5, 2012.

 In October 2014, part of the fine was reduced by the European high court from €19.25 million to €2.79 million.